onixgod/SOC-Automation-Project/README.md

 exit
 ```

--   Click "Executions" tab at the bottom
+-   Click the "Executions" tab at the bottom
 -   Should see execution with Wazuh alert data

 **Figure 125: Wazuh Webhook Capturing Traffic**